 I had a GOOD DAY today!
 And I was knackered, and felt physically crappy, and the words took soooo long, but I still wrote 2000 wordsand brainstormed some big ideasand I was super-dooper excited.

 Oh, why can’t I bottle this feeling so I can have a little sip whenever it disappears?
 I guess all I can do is read this post and remember the good times.

 Today I also mapped out a rough publishing schedule.
-I hope to have both books out by May 2019, but I’m also allowing myself to take longer if I need it.
+I hope to have two books out by May 2019, but I’m also allowing myself to take longer if I need it.
 I think both these stories are more complex than anything I’ve tackled before, and they’re going to need a lot of work during revisions.
 I’m not going to rush either one.
 I just have to stay patient, and keep my head down.

 Yesterday was World Mental Health Day.
 I only learned this from reading Chuck Wendig’s blog (I’m on a Chuck Wendig binge right now; should really read his Star Wars novels.
 Anyway…) and it got me wondering about the difference between the Block and Anxiety/Depression.
 I’ve experienced all three.
 I don’t think I’m depressed right now, but my baseline is probably so fucked that I can’t tell anymore what ‘normal’ feels like.
 I’ve been having weird physical symptoms like lack of hunger, weird sense of smell, spongy mouth, breathlessness, which could all mean anxiety or cancer or something else (those are the standard options).
 And, as I’ve publicly reported on this here blog, I’ve been having major issues with writing for what feels like years.
 Oh, actually, it has been years.
 Yay.